Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 ## Guidance and Limitations
 - For monitoring, configure one OID per sensor.
 This custom SNMP parser will only respond to one OID per request.
 - If you receive a "General Failure" when requesting a valid OID, this means the device is having trouble communicating with the temperature/humidity sensor.
+- If you request an invalid OID, expect no response.
+The device will not process packets for requests that are not authorized or a match for valid OIDs.
 - For high humidity environments, this device will activate an internal sensor heater under certain conditions to ensure accurate readings.

 ## Technical Information